UstadMobile/UstadMobile/README.md

   stopping the main server, and manage adb screen recording.
 Used by end-to-end testing.

 To build debug / release versions for any given platform please see the README in the directory for that platform.

-## Configuration management

-There are two parts to the configuration:

-* Build configuration : buildconfig.properties contains properties used
-during the build and testing process.

-* App config : a .properties file that is contained in the assets.
-This can be overriden when the app is used as a library.
-By default [com/ustadmobile/core/appconfig.properties](core/src/main/assets/com/ustadmobile/core/appconfig.properties) will be used.
-This can be overriden by setting the com.ustadmobile.core.appconfig manifest property (e.g. meta-data in AndroidManifest.xml).

-The build configuration system uses two .properties files:
-* **buildconfig.default.properties**: Contains default options
-* **buildconfig.local.properties** : Contains any custom options and is excluded from git.
-Any option set in buildconfig.local.properties will override what's set in the default properties.